The Wonders of Chinatown: A Culinary & Cultural Adventure in London

 • Bao Buns: These soft, steamed buns are filled with a variety of savoury ingredients, including marinated chicken, tofu, and crispy vegetables.
 They’re a delicious, handheld option for a quick snack or light lunch.

-• Jianbing (Chinese Crepes): This popular street food, originating from northern China, is a savoury crepe made from wheat and mung bean flour, filled with egg, scallions, and other flavorful fillings.
+• Jianbing (Chinese Crepes): This popular street food, originating from northern China, is a savoury crepe made from wheat and mung bean flour, filled with eggs, scallions, and other flavorful fillings.
 It’s crispy on the outside and soft on the inside, creating a wonderful combination of textures.

 • Bubble Tea: A Taiwanese export that has become hugely popular in Chinatown, bubble tea consists of tea (often milk tea) combined with chewy tapioca pearls.
 With flavours ranging from traditional black tea to fruity blends, bubble tea is a refreshing treat that you’ll find at several spots throughout Chinatown.